 For pop music listening, these play loud enough to hurt the ears.

 Repairable Coil Cord

 While the connecting audio cable is not detachable via unplugging it, replacement is not terribly difficult.
-New cables are readily available as well from numerous Internet vendors, even today, nearly two decades since Sony introduced the MDR-V500DJ headset.
+You can buy new cables as well from many vendors.
+These parts they still sell even today, nearly two decades since Sony sold the MDR-V500DJ headset.

 Non Symmetrical Shaped Earpieces

-Reduce surrounding noise pretty well, which is a feature the closed-air design that they employ.
-They use a metal plate that boxes in the driver speaker in each earpiece, and keeps sound both in and out.
-Thus, there’s not much audio spill with this model.
-These are a good choice to listen to when other people are close by and do not wish to be disturbed.
+They cut outside noise pretty well.
+They use a metal plate that boxes in the driver speaker in each earpiece.
+Indeed this helps keep sound both in and out.
+Thus, there’s not much audio spill from the MDR-V500DJ headphones.
+Thus, these are a good choice when you wish not to disturb others nearby.

 Flat Sounds Great

 There’s no need to use an equalizer to cut down on the bass response of the MDR-V500DJ headphones.
 They sound pretty good with “flat” music sources indeed.

 A bit strong on the mid-range audio though.
 But they’re not so bad that they need an equalizer.
 Yet one does make them sound much better when you lower the mid-range a little.